pibooth/pibooth/docs/plugin.rst

     @pibooth.hookimpl
     def pibooth_configure(cfg):
-        # Add the new options here.
+        pass # Add the new options here.

 New objects which should persist between states can be created and attached to the application instance in the ``pibooth_startup`` hook: